praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

    - Scale-Out cooldown period: 300
    - Scale-in cooldown period: 300
 ![Screenshot 2024-11-07 220428](https://github.com/user-attachments/assets/5bf5a4d5-96db-40cb-861e-b46004dcc4cb)
-8. Scroll to bottom and click Create.
+7. Scroll to the bottom and click Create.

 The deployment will take a few minutes and you can optionally click on the view in CloudFormation button to see what resources are being built out.

-9. To monitor the deployment click on the service name to see the service details, including deployment status.
-Once the service is running and targets are healthy click on View load balancer button to open the Load Balancer console.
+8. To monitor the deployment click on the service name to see the service details, including deployment status.
+Once the service is running and targets are healthy click on the View load balancer button to open the Load Balancer console.
 ![Screenshot 2024-11-07 220810](https://github.com/user-attachments/assets/e00a4d09-3a7b-4578-b3b5-9442d1d511bc)

-10. In the Load Balancer details copy the DNS name of the Load Balancer.
+9. In the Load Balancer details copy the DNS name of the Load Balancer.
 ![Screenshot 2024-11-07 220906](https://github.com/user-attachments/assets/a08f8b6d-797e-41ff-9cbf-10fb39892f80)

-11. To test the deployment and view Geoserver open a new browser window.
+10. To test the deployment and view Geoserver open a new browser window.
 Paste in the load balancer DNS URL and postpend /geoserver/web to the end.
 (NOTE URL is case sensitive)
 ![Screenshot 2024-11-07 220926](https://github.com/user-attachments/assets/8bdacf9a-3645-4098-a06a-f5ed14b41052)

 ![Screenshot 2024-11-07 220948](https://github.com/user-attachments/assets/f042c3b1-80cf-462d-8d17-1b583c281352)

 Geoserver should come up and you can log in with the same username/password as before and view the layers you created previously.
 Note the fact that the same configuration and layers comes up on these new containers illustrates how the use of the common EFS file system allows a scale out architecture to operate successfully.

-Congratulations you have now completed the lab and created a load balanced, auto scaling Geoserver deployment running on Fargate containers without having to manage your own server infrastructure.
+Congratulations you have now completed the lab and created a load-balanced, auto-scaling Geoserver deployment running on Fargate containers without having to manage your own server infrastructure.

-To see how CloudWatch Logs is managing logs out of the Geoserver container instances open up the CloudWatch console.
+To see how CloudWatch Logs is managing logs out of the GeoServer container instances open up the CloudWatch console.
 Then navigate to the /ecs/geoserver Cloudwatch log.
-Within the logs you should find multiple entries in the log corresponding to each of the Geoserver tasks running.
-Having logs grouped per task will faciltate management as the number of tasks grows and shrinks.
+Within the logs, you should find multiple entries in the log corresponding to each of the GeoServer tasks running.
+Having logs grouped per task will facilitate management as the number of tasks grows and shrinks.